digitallinguistics/scription/README.md

 Data should be entered in this line using regular hyphens (U+2010) rather than non-breaking hyphens (U+2011), for ease of entry.
 Tools may replace regular hyphens with non-breaking hyphens for display purposes, but must not alter the original data by replacing the original, regular hyphens.
 Non-breaking hyphens are not permitted on this line.

+The glosses line may be represented in multiple languages.
+For example, an utterance with glosses in both English and Spanish might have the lines `\gl-en` and `\gl-es`.

 ### Literal Translation: `\lit`

 The literal translation for this utterance.
 Do not include brackets (`[ ]`) or quotes (`‘ ’`) around the data for this line.
 This line may be represented in multiple languages.
 For example, an utterance with a translation in both Spanish and English might have the lines `\tln-spa` and `\tln-eng`.